Climate Change and Sustainable Agriculture in Ethiopia

 Participatory forest management

-According to the Ecosystem Marketplace, Ethiopia is implementing a “participatory forest management” program as part of its Climate Resilient Green Economy (CRGE) strategy to boost the productivity of farms.
+According to the Ecosystem Marketplace, Ethiopia is implementing a “participatory forest management” program to boost farm productivity as part of its Climate Resilient Green Economy (CRGE) strategy.

-Under the participatory forest management program, farmers are responsible for taking care of and managing their forests.
-Farmers are trained in modern agroforestry and helping them establish self-governing cooperatives.
+Under the participatory forest management program, farmers are responsible for caring for and managing their forests.
+They are trained in modern agroforestry and help establish self-governing cooperatives.

-The country targets to regenerate 5 million hectares of forest by 2020, making their economy carbon-neutral by 2025 because growing forests will absorb industrial GHG.
-If everything goes to plan, Ethiopia’s economy will be climate negative before 2030; its forests will absorb more GHG than it emits.
+The country aims to regenerate 5 million hectares of forest by 2020, making its economy carbon-neutral by 2025 because growing forests absorb industrial GHGS.
+If everything goes to plan, Ethiopia’s economy will be climate-negative before 2030; its forests will absorb more GHG than it emits.

 Agroforestry best practices and carbon offsets

-According to the article, carbon finance plays a vital role in funding farmers efforts to regenerate their forests and implementing agroforestry.
-Farmers in the district of Wolaita Sodo has experienced the benefits from agroforestry.
+According to the article, carbon finance plays a vital role in funding farmers’ efforts to regenerate their forests and implement agroforestry.
+Farmers in the district of Wolaita Sodo have experienced the benefits of agroforestry.

-When farmers planted trees among their crops, it infused their soil with nitrogen and recharged 12 depleted springs while giving work to 2000 people.
+When farmers planted trees among their crops, it infused their soil with nitrogen, recharged 12 depleted springs, and provided employment for 2000 people.

-It funds projects that support sustainable farming practices, teaching farmers alternative sources of income while preserving forests’ biodiversity and helps fight climate change.
+It funds projects that support sustainable farming practices, teach farmers alternative sources of income, preserve forests’ biodiversity, and help fight climate change.

-To know how carbon finance is helping coffee farmers in Ethiopia, click the link below:
+To learn how carbon finance is helping coffee farmers in Ethiopia, click the link below.

 Source Citation: